Skip to main content

 • Not be in default on a state educational loan

-• Have a Student Aid Index (SAI) of $25,000 or less
+• Have a Student Aid Index, or SAI, of $25,000 or less

 • Have an eligibility greater than or equal to $1,000

-Students employed through the Work-Study program have the opportunity to work in positions that are designated by UC Davis as community service positions.
+Students employed through the work-study program have the opportunity to work in positions that are designated by UC Davis as community service positions.
 Community service employers provide services designed to improve the quality of life for community residents, particularly low-income individuals.
 Most of these positions will be for employers who are located off-campus.
 UC Davis encourages its students to seek employment with organizations that provide community services.
-Students employed in community service may have their employer petition for an increase in their Work-Study offer.
+Students employed in community service may have their employer petition for an increase in their work-study offer.

-Work-Study community service includes work in:
+Work-study community service includes work in:

-• Healthcare, childcare, literacy training, education, mentoring, welfare, social services, transportation, housing and neighborhood improvement, public safety, recreation, and community improvement
+• Healthcare, childcare, literacy training, education, mentoring, welfare, and social services

 • Support services for students with disabilities